ineffably/moxijs/readme.md

 ### Physics Engine

 Real physics via Planck.js.
 The cool part?
-If you draw a box with Graphics, MOXI automatically figures out the collision shape.
+If you draw a box with Graphics, MOXIJS automatically figures out the collision shape.
 No manual setup.

 ```typescript
 import { setupMoxi, asPhysicsEntity, PhysicsMaterials } from 'moxijs';